 Other resources that address this topic:

-The first issue of the Journal of Research in European Higher Education will address the topic of contemporary challenges in the field of higher education.
-Full papers (research, articles, debates and reviews) exploring and/or offering critical perspectives on this topic, which are theoretically and/or empirically rigorous, should be submitted to the address email@example.com.
+The next issues of the Journal of Research in Higher Education will address topics relating to contemporary challenges in the field of higher education.
+Full papers (research, articles, debates and reviews) exploring and/or offering critical perspectives on this topic, which are theoretically and/or empirically rigorous, should be submitted to the address firstname.lastname@example.org.

 Please visit the Submission Guidelines tab for more details.